vamshikrishna833/GCP-Network/modules/vpc-peering/README.md

-## Shared VPC Infrastructure Automation
+## Networking Infrastructure Automation

-This module will create a shared VPC to enable connectivity to shared resources.
+The module can create shared VPC to enable connectivity to shared resources.

  This module creates the following infrastructure:
 - A Shared VPC connection between the service project and Host project.